Why Size Changes the Biological Timeline

 • Alterations in immune resilience

-Understanding this timing is essential for responsible long-term health planning.
+For this reason, understanding the timing matters for responsible long-term health planning.

 Aging Is Not Uniform Across Sizes